 Stretch and challenge opportunities

-• Performance opportunities include: School productions, Hamilton’s Got Talent, Performing Arts Showcase
+• Performance opportunities include: School productions and Concerts.

 • Additional learning: Booster sessions for HA